 The following coal resouces provide background information and suggested links for data in global energy, economics, market trends, and frequently asked questions (FAQ).
-Compiled and assessed by: Yutong Guo, Pui Leelasvatanakij, Michelle Mann, Ashish Sreedhar, and Shashank Sripad (2017 updates provided by Coral Keller)
+Compiled and assessed by: Yutong Guo, Pui Leelasvatanakij, Michelle Mann, Ashish Sreedhar, and Shashank Sripad (2017 updates by Coral Keller and 2018 updates by Kojo Quaye)

 Analysis of the Impacts of the Clean Power Plan